 If you're thinking about a summer job, apply.
 You have nothing to lose and a lot to gain.

-These career videos help high school students get an idea of what's involved in doing specific health and medical jobs.
+These videos help high school students get an idea of what's involved in some health and medical careers.

 Rejection hurts.
 But it's impossible to avoid.
 Life is about going for things.
 And when we do, rejection is always a possibility.